 A popular event where 32 Sardinian villages (among them Bitti, Oliena, Dorgali, Fonni) open their doors to tourists who want to explore the history, the culture and most authentic traditions of the island

 It is now getting much more refreshing.
 A great time to embrace the festivals across the island and experience the centuries-old village traditions.
 There will be a few holidaymakers hanging on, but generally, you’ll find a few deserted beaches to live out your dreams, the sea will be much colder but still a treat for those of us from the northern parts of the world.

 Sardinians will ‘raccolta di olive’ and start to make Olive Oil if the season has gone well.
 There is an increased chance of windy and rainy days, the island is quiet.
 Tourists that remain are spending less time on the beach and can be found exploring churches, beautiful towns, and a plethora of intriguing sites to see.

 In the depths of offseason Sardinia, bad weather can make its arrival from France.
 The landscape regains its colour, returning to a green oasis following a dry summer.
 Snowfall can fall on the central mountains, you can even ski.

 There’s lots of sunshine on Sardinia, with pockets of uncharacteristic rain.
 These months are great for exploring the culture in the cities in Sardinia.
 The cool weather makes it ideal for hiking and cycling throughout the island.

 Whenever you decide to visit Sardinia, know that it is exceptional all year round.
-Maybe, there are few bars open during specific periods, but the land is always waiting for you to uncover her mysterious.
-Sardinia offers something for everyone, whether you’re going for a luxurious vacation, to explore, spend time in nature or chill at the beach.
+Maybe, there are few bars open during specific periods, but the land is always waiting for you to uncover her mysteries.
+Sardinia offers something for everyone, whether you’re going for a luxurious vacation, exploring, spending time in nature or chilling at the beach.